-Negative Results (S/C.O. <1): samples giving absorbance less than the Cut-off value are negative for this assay, which indicates that no IgM class antibodies to HAV have been detected with this HAV IgM ELISA kit.
-Positive Results (S/C.O.≥1) :samples giving an absorbance greater than, or equal to the Cut-off value are initially positive, which indicates that IgM class antibodies to HAV have probably been detected with this HAV IgM ELISA kit.
-Retesting in duplicates of any reactive sample is recommended.
-Repeatedly reactive samples can be considered positive for IgM antibodies to HAV
+Negative Results (S/C.O. <1): Samples absorbance less than the Cut-off value are negative for this assay, which indicates that no hepatitis B virus e antigen has been detected with this HBeAg ELISA kit

+Positive Results (S/C.O.≥1): Samples absorbance greater than, or equal to the Cut-off value are initially reactive, which indicates that HBV e antigen has probably been detected using this HBeAg ELISA kit.
+Any initially reactive samples should be retested in duplicates.
+Repeatedly reactive samples could be considered positive for HBeAg.

-Borderline: (S/CO =0.9-1.1) Samples with absorbance to Cut-off ratio between 0.9 and 1.1 are considered borderline.
-Retesting of these samples in duplicates is recommended.
-Repeatedly reactive samples can be considered positive for IgM antibodies to HAV.
+Borderline (S/CO =0.9-1.1): Samples with absorbance to Cut-off ratio between 0.9 and 1.1 are considered borderline samples and retesting is recommended.
+Repeatedly reactive samples can be considered positive for HBeAg.